Vang Vieng: Tourist deaths and injuries

 Vang Vieng's hospital recorded 27 tourist deaths in 2011 due to drowning or diving head first into rocks.
-Most fatalities occur on the same bar-heavy stretch of river that's less than 1 km long.
-In a 2012 interview with The Guardian newspaper, a senior doctor at the Vang Vieng Hospital, Dr Chit, said the overall figure is higher because "many fatalities are taken straight to Vientiane".
+Most fatalities occurred on the same bar-heavy stretch of river that's less than 1 km long.
+In a 2012 interview with The Guardian newspaper, a senior doctor at the Vang Vieng Hospital, Dr Chit, said the overall figure was higher because "many fatalities are taken straight to Vientiane".
 In early 2012, two Australian backpackers died within a month.
 Dr Chit said 5 to 10 backpackers a day arrive at the local hospital with injuries such as broken bones or infected gashes, or sickness caused by alcohol intoxication or other drugs.
 "There are no safety measures or supervision, no helmets," says Dr Chit.
 "We're not equipped to treat anything serious."

-The Guardian reported that tourist deaths have brought a sense of bad karma for Laotian villagers living near the river.
+The Guardian reported that tourist deaths had brought a sense of bad karma for Laotian villagers living near the river.
 Today, local people avoid the river, once a part of everyday life for bathing, playing, fishing, and washing clothes.
 "We don't want to swim in the river any more," explains La Phengxayya, 25, a primary school teacher in Phoudindaeng, the village closest to the tubing area.
-"We believe there are evil spirits in the water because so many young foreigners have died.".
+"We believe there are evil spirits in the water because so many young foreigners have died."

+In November 2024, six foreign tourists, including two Australian teenagers, two Danish women, a British lawyer, and an American tourist, died of suspected methanol poisoning after consuming contaminated alcohol at the Nana Backpackers Hostel in Vang Vieng.
+The tragedy, which also hospitalized several others, prompted Laotian authorities to detain eight hostel staff members and launch an investigation into the source of the contamination.
+Governments, including Australia, updated travel advisories, warning citizens about the dangers of consuming local alcohol in Southeast Asia.
+The incident significantly impacted Laos's tourism-dependent economy, as travelers canceled trips and raised concerns over safety standards in the country.
+Tourism, a critical sector for Laos, faced losses as international confidence waned, prompting calls for stricter regulations on alcohol production and improved enforcement to restore trust.

 Government crackdown

 In the third quarter of 2012, the Lao government carried out a crackdown in Vang Vieng, pulling down all the riverside bars.
 Tubing is still going on, but in a much more controlled fashion.

-One climbing instructor was reported to have said that visitors are now spending more time participating in activities such as climbing, kayaking, and mountain biking.
+By October 2013, one climbing instructor was reported to have said that visitors were now spending more time participating in activities such as climbing, kayaking, and mountain biking.
 "Vang Vieng has come back to us again… it's like it used to be", he was quoted as saying.

-The Bangkok Post reported that although the number of Westerners has dropped, visitors from Japan, China, and South Korea are on the rise, making up for the loss.
+Around the same time, the Bangkok Post reported that although the number of Westerners has dropped, visitors from Japan, China, and South Korea were on the rise, making up for the loss.
 The changing trend posed a new problem as tourists from Asia did not favour cheap accommodation and preferred more upmarket places, the report added.